 Linoleic acid effects blood pressure as it breaks down the excess fats that can damage arteries and lead to high blood pressure and heart attack or stroke (17).

 Regarding tissue health, it is vital to the synthesis, or make up, of tissue lipids (fats) that effect the life and death of cells, including cardiac or heart cells.
 The same mechanism helps to maintain hair.
 Regarding skin’s appearance, it moisturizes, makes the skin supple, helps support healing and is anti-inflammatory, so you have less redness, it can fight acne, and soften skin.
 Overall, linoleic acid helps promote a youthful appearance.
 A deficiency in linoleic acid, or other omega-6 EFA’s lead to hair loss, dry hair, dry skin, poor wound healing, and a decrease in cell regeneration or renal (28).

-Phospholipids, PSs, have been shown to prevent and treat diseases of inflammation including pain, joint stiffness and functional impairment associated with arthritis, rheumatoid or other.
+Phospholipids, PSs, have been shown to prevent and treat diseases of inflammation including pain, joint stiffness, and the functional impairment associated with arthritis (rheumatoid or other).
 Fish oil and borage also have this ability (8).